slowernews/wisdom-tldr/chapters/introduction.md

 - Happiness is outside of my comfort zone.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
 - to be happy is to be ashamed.
+- the richer you get the more expensive happiness becomes
+- we only stay happy, productive and inspired when we uncover our true personality.
+> *"Almost nothing material is needed for a happy life, for he who has understood existence."
+-- Marcus Aurelius
 -->

 > *"Happiness is when what you think, what you say, and what you do are in harmony."